 At Kardinia International College, a lot of effort goes into ensuring new Year 7 students receive a warm and enthusiastic welcome as they enter the secondary years.
 With the full support of their teachers and peers, even the most nervous of newcomers can feel prepared to weather the challenges of high school.

 Kardinia College Learning Resource Centre Manager, Adria Juros, has been the driving force behind the College’s successful Year 7 orientation week program since 2010.
-In this blog post, Adria talks about the program, including the Library’s role in its implementation and the various ways the Kardinia community helps its youngest members put down roots in their new environment so they can grow into confident learners.
+This blog post, originally published in 2018, talks about the program, including the Library’s role in its implementation and the various ways the Kardinia community helps its youngest members put down roots in their new environment so they can grow into confident learners.

 Kardinia is an International Baccalaureate World School offering the IB at the PYP (Primary Years Programme) and DP (Diploma Programme) levels, and the VCE (Victorian Certificate of Education).

 In addition to its innovative curriculum enriched with international and cultural experiences, the College is proud of its impressive array of first-class facilities, which provide students with vibrant and dynamic spaces in which to learn and grow.

 Kardinia International College has two Learning Resource Centres: the Junior School Inquiry Centre and the Senior School Learning Commons.
 At the time of publication, they had 2 part-time library staff at the Junior school and 3 full-time staff at the Senior School.

 Adria manages library services from K-12, teaching information literacy, resourcing curriculum and library materials, and overseeing administration at both campuses.